Scalable Reactive Atomistic Dynamics with GAIA: Methods

-\bmhead{CNT simulation} CNT structures were generated using TubeASP~\cite{tubeasp}, with an initial C--C bond length of 1.42\,\AA\,.
+\bmhead{CNT simulation} CNT structures were generated using TubeASP~\cite{tubeasp}, with an initial C--C bond length of 1.42\,\AA.
 For each chiral index, the corresponding structure consisted of 12 unit cells.
-Initial configurations were prepared for pairs of CNTs with identical chiral indices, and the inter-CNT distance was set to 3.0\, \AA\,.
+Initial configurations were prepared for pairs of CNTs with identical chiral indices, and the inter-CNT distance was set to 3.0\,\AA.

 The coalescence of CNTs was simulated using a hybrid approach combining kinetic Monte Carlo (kMC) and MD methods, as implemented in the Papreca package~\cite{NEDT24}.
-At the contact interface between the two CNTs, the simulation protocol involved severing the C--C bonds at the interface between the two CNTs and subsequently performing 100 steps of NVT MD simulations at 1000~K with a timestep of 0.5~fs, without any additional bias on the chemical bonds.
-Since the rate constants were not derived from physical kinetics, the simulated time should not be interpreted quantitatively.
+At the contact interface between the two CNTs, the simulation protocol involved severing the interfacial C--C bonds and subsequently performing 100 steps of NVT MD simulations at 1000~K with a timestep of 0.5~fs, without any additional bias on the chemical bonds.
+Here we note that since the kMC event rates are not calibrated to physical kinetics, the reported time should not be interpreted as a physical timescale.

 To analyze the cross-sectional geometry of carbon nanotubes, the atomic coordinates were projected onto a plane normal to the tube axis.
 DBSCAN clustering~\cite{EKSX96} was applied to the atomic positions in each frame to identify individual tube cross-sections.
 Ellipse fitting using PCA was performed on the projected coordinates to determine the semi-major and semi-minor axes.
 The cross-sectional area was then calculated using $\pi a b$, where $a$ and $b$ denote the length of fitted semi-axes.